tacman/lemon-squeezy/sfcasts/checkout-api.md

 on "Settings", [Stores](https://app.lemonsqueezy.com/settings/stores).
 Copy the id here and paste it in our code.

-The `variant` should follow a similar path to `store`, so we'll say `variant`...
+The `variant` should follow a similar path to `store`, so we'll write `variant`...
 `data`... `'type' => 'variants'`... and for `id`, let's just hard-code one from the product we created in the first chapter.
-Open the dashboard, go to " Store", "Products", and on the right, click the three dots here to open a menu.
+Open the dashboard, go to "Store", "Products", and on the right, click the three dots here to open a menu.
 Down here, click "Copy variant ID", and paste that in our code.
 Done!

 Back on the checkout page, refresh and... *another error*.
 This one's telling us